 Local government management

-Eurobodalla Shire Council manage this estuary, which is located in Batemans Marine Park.
+Eurobodalla Shire Council manages this estuary, which is located in Batemans Marine Park.